2022 Program Guidelines

-One letter of reference is required to support the application and must come from an individual who is not related to the applicant.
-The letter must come from a person who is a farmer or food professional in your community.
+One letter of reference must come from a person who is a farmer or food professional in your community.

-Documents must be uploaded by submitting an online application or sent directly to the address below by 1:00 PM EST June 10, 2021.
+Documents must be uploaded by submitting an online application or sent directly to the email address below by 1:00 PM

 Scholarship Partners Canada